fvwmorg/fvwm3/docs/DEVELOPERS.md

    directory.
 This is the release tarball which will be uploaded to Github.
    Unpack it to a temporary directory and build it; check the version as well,
    via: `./fvwm --version`.
-6. Tag the release: `git tag -a`
-7. Push the tag out: `git push --tags`
+7. Push the tag out: `git push origin x.y.z` -- where `x.y.z` is the specific tag created in step 5.
+8. Set `ISRELEASED` to `"no"` in configure.ac and commit and push that out.
+9. Issue a PR (pull-request) against `master` and mege that in assuming all checks pass.
+If not, fix the problems, and repeat this step.
-8. Upload the `fvwm-x.y.z.tar.gz` tarball to Github.
+10. Upload the `fvwm-x.y.z.tar.gz` tarball to Github against the tag just pushed.
-9. Increase the version number in `configure.ac` and set `ISRELEASED` to `no`
-10. Commit that, and push it out.

 Updating fvwm-web
 =================